You’re looking for a book that isn’t by James Patterson or Maeve Binchy.

 Could this be the strangest retail pairing in history?
 From the outside, Carrington Wood looks (and sounds) like an estate agent.
 Then you notice those posters in the window advertising eyebrow threading and waxing.
 So what exactly is it?
 Well, it’s perhaps Surrey’s first hybrid estate agent/beauty parlour/hairdresser/lettings agent.
 Inside, the front of the shop has a few office desks and filing cabinets in a typical (though slightly down at heel) estate-agent style, while the back is given over to the hair and beauty side of the business.
 They wouldn’t let me photograph inside the shop, evidently thinking it a bit of an odd request.
 They know all about odd at Carrington Wood.

 “Hi!
 I’m looking for a Victorian semi, three beds, about £350,000?”

-Here’s George.
-Unlike Sam or Judy or Sunni or the other Sam, I’m pretty sure George is his real name.
-He’s cut hair in New Malden since the 1970s and I don’t think he’s ever going to expand into eyebrow threading, diffusion products or real estate.
+It’s not a universal rule.
+Mind you, George did a good job on my barnet.
+And unlike Sam or Judy or Sunni or the other Sam, I’m pretty sure George is his real name.
+He’s cut hair in New Malden since the 1970s and I don’t think he’s ever going to expand into eyebrow threading, diffusion products or property sales.

 £9 to you, squire.

-PS – thanks to New Maldenite Matt Lord (@ThatChapLordy on twitter), we now have a pic of the hairdressers that catered for the very, very old of New Malden.
-Bebe was demolished in 2006 to make way for a vacant area of rubble.
+Edit: Thanks to New Maldenite Matt Lord (@ThatChapLordy), we now have a pic of the hairdressers that catered for the very, very old of New Malden.
+Bebe was demolished in 2006 to make way for an area of rubble.